anabrid/lucipy/docs/installation.rst

 Getting started with Lucipy
 ===========================

-The prefered way is to install *lucipy* with pip:
+One day, the prefered way is to install *lucipy* with pip:

 ::